Desmond Ridder, No. 7 Cincinnati beat No. 9 Notre Dame 24-13

-To break that barrier Bearcats almost certainly needs to go undefeated and this trip to Notre Dame (4-1) stood as the toughest test on the schedule.
-Not to mention the biggest stage they’ll appear on this season.
+To break that barrier, the Bearcats almost certainly need to go undefeated and this trip to Notre Dame (4-1) looked like the toughest test on their schedule.
+Not to mention the grandest stage they’ll appear on this season.

+”It’s still midseason so we got a lot of games left to play, but it obviously is a big win against a top-10 team,” Ridder said. ”Hopefully, we keep this going.”

 The Bearcats were not quite dominant, but they were plenty good enough in their first trip to South Bend since 1900 to snap Notre Dame’s 26-game home winning streak.

+”I don’t think we let the stage get too big for us,” Ridder said.

-When told how loud the crowd can be at Notre Stadium this week, Ridder quipped that it wouldn’t be for long.
+When told by coaches how loud the crowd can be at Notre Stadium this week, Ridder quipped that it wouldn’t be for long.

 The senior delivered, going 19 for 32 for 297 yards.
 He hooked up with Alec Pierce six times for 144 yards, and was at his best after Notre Dame cut the lead to 17-13 with 8:20 left in the fourth quarter.

 Ridder went 3 for 3, with a bullet down the middle for 36 yards to Leonard Taylor, on the ensuing drive.
-He capped it off with a 6-yard TD run around left end that made it 24-13.
+He capped it off with a 6-yard TD run around left end that made it 24-13 with 5:08 left.

 Cincinnati took advantage of three turnovers by Notre Dame in the first half to jump out to 17-0 lead.
 The miscues by the Irish were killers.

-Jack Coan’s pass was intercepted in the red zone by Ahmad Gardner on ill-advised throw under pressure that ended Notre Dame first and best drive of the half.
+Ahmad Gardner picked off an ill-advised throw under pressure by Jack Coan that ended Notre Dame’s first and best drive of the half.

-The Irish tried freshman Tyler Buchner at quarterback for a coupe of series, hoping his mobility could spark the running game.
-But Buchner’s pass was picked off by DeShawn Pace while getting hit, and Pace set up Cincinnati in the red zone.

 Chris Tyree fumbled the ensuing kickoff back to Cincinnati and the Bearcats turned that into a 23-yard field goal by Cole Smith.

-Ridder and the Bearcats put together their best late in the second quarter, going 80 yards for a touchdown.
-Ridder was 3 for 4 on the drive, each completion for more than 20 yards, including the 27-yard touchdown to Tre Tucker that beat Irish All-America safety Kyle Hamilton.
+Ridder and the Bearcats put together their best first-half drive late in the second quarter, going 80 yards for a touchdown.
+Ridder found Tre Tucker for a 27-yard score that beat Irish All-America safety Kyle Hamilton.

 The Bearcats were up 17-0 with 40 seconds left in the first half and for the third time Cincinnati fans, decked in red in the upper reaches of the south end zone, were chanting ”Let’s Go Bearcats!”